 Active Physical Therapy - Back Pain Exercises

 In addition to passive therapies, active physical therapy (exercise) is also necessary to rehabilitate the spine.
 Generally, a patient's back exercise program should encompass a combination of the following:

-- Stretching for back pain exercise
+Stretching for back pain exercises

 In This Article:

 To strengthen the back muscles, 15 to 20 minutes of dynamic lumbar stabilization or other prescribed exercises should be done every other day.
 Core muscle strengthening is also important in lower back pain treatment.
 It is important to perform the exercises correctly in order to see benefits, so they are best learned with the help of a physical therapist or other qualified health professional.

 Low impact aerobics are important for long term pain reduction.
 There are many options available, such as walking, bicycling swimming or water therapy.
 Aerobic exercise of often best done for 30 to 40 minutes three times weekly, on alternate days from the strengthening exercises.

 Even patients with a very busy schedule should be able to maintain a moderate back pain exercise regimen that encompasses stretching, strengthening, and aerobic conditioning.
 These exercises suffice as physical therapy for back pain relief.